ErpNetDocs/tech/whats-new/v26-2/product-management/index.md

 ### 1. Replace a product

-ERP.net allows you to replace one product in a document line with another product that has been defined as a valid Replacement by the Product Relations framework.<br>
+ERP.net allows you to replace one product in a document line with another product that has been defined as a valid Replacement in the Product Relations framework.<br>
 The function is called **"Replace with..."** and is available in both the Web Client and the Desktop Client.<br>
 It helps users select approved substitute products without searching manually and ensures that only currently valid replacements are offered.